Article

 The SBA 504 loan is another valuable option, especially for financing fixed assets such as commercial real estate or large equipment.
 With long-term, fixed-rate financing, this program allows for long-term financial planning and helps business owners manage expenses more effectively.

-At First Bank of the Lake, we go even further to support veteran borrowers by waiving packaging fees, offering a 0.50% discount on rates, providing SBA fee waivers on loans under $1,000,000, and our lending team is made up of veterans who understand the challenges veteran business owners face securing financing.
+At First Bank of the Lake, we go even further to support veteran borrowers by waiving packaging fees, offering a 0.50% discount on rates, providing SBA fee waivers on loans under $1,000,000, and our lending team veterans loan is made up of veterans who understand the challenges veteran business owners face securing financing.

 In addition to these core programs, the SBA also supports veterans through the Veteran Advantage initiative.
 This program streamlines the application process and reduces fees for qualified borrowers.
 For guidance and resources, veteran business owners can also tap into SBA-affiliated support centers like Veterans Business Outreach Centers (VBOCs), which offer networking, business training, counseling, and help navigating loan options.